rehrar/monero-site-framework/copy/home.md

 ## Monero
 ### Private Digital Currency

 Monero is a secure, private, untraceable currency.
-It is open-source and freely available to all.With Monero, you are your own bank.
-Only you control and are responsible for your funds, and your accounts and transactions are kept private from prying eyes.
+It is open-source and freely available to all.
+With Monero, you are your own bank.
+Only you control and are responsible for your funds, and your accounts and transactions are private by default, keeping them from prying eyes.

 ## What is Monero?